Looking to make some easy money? Then you won’t find much easier than a bank switch bonus. Find out what’s involved and where to look.

 But I like my bank

 If you don’t, then it’s time to set up a new account.
 A sacrificial lamb if you will.
-Now, this could be a 2nd account from your current provider or look at companies that don’t offer incentives (such as NatWest).
+Now, your best bet would be a 2nd account from your current provider.
 Usually, this can all be done online so no need to move from your chair.
 Awesome.
 This will normally take up to around two weeks to open.
 Occasionally the bank may ask for you to provide them with evidence of ID before they open your new account, but I’ve yet to be asked.

 These could be a couple of savings accounts.
 Although be careful, some accounts take money by standing order rather than direct debit.
-However, Tesco and the Post Office offer accounts with a direct debit option.
+However, the Post Office offer accounts with a direct debit option.
+Plus, you can sign up to an app like CHIP or Plum, which again, takes money by direct debit..
 Again, their accounts can be set up online with little hassle.
 My direct debits are for £10 each and it’s very easy to transfer the money out of these accounts.
 Alternatively, you can set up a direct debit with a charity or the Lottery.

 To receive the switching incentive, you usually have to deposit a certain amount of money within a period of time or every month if it is an incentive for staying with the bank.
 This doesn’t have to be from wages and can be transferred out straight away.
 However, always check the T&C’s before switching.